 Get rid of clutter where dust collects - If you are planning to do a thorough cleaning of your home to get rid of dust mites it might also be a time to start getting rid of some unnecessary “junk” in the household.
 Over time, we all end up accumulating things we don’t need which results in extra clutter in the house.
 One of the many unfortunate things about clutter is that it ends up collecting dust which in turn collects dust mites.
 The Mayo Clinic encourages you to remove knick knacks, tabletop ornaments, books, magazines, and newspapers from your bedroom and around the home to decrease as much clutter and dust build-up as possible.

-Keep pets out of the bedroom & out of the bed - This is a tough one since we all love our fur babies and most of us let their pets sleep in the bed or come into the bedroom at a bare minimum.
+Keep pets out of the bedroom & out of the bed - This is a tough one since we all love our fur babies and most of us let our pets sleep in the bed or come into the bedroom at a bare minimum.
 However, it must be noted that if you have an allergy to dust mites having your pets in the bedroom does not help with this at all; in fact, it can only make your allergy symptoms worse.
 Unfortunately, similar to fabric, dust mites can find a home in pet hair and pet dander.
 It is best to keep pets away from any carpet, rugs, fabric for upholstery items to ensure dust mites are kept at bay.

 Wash & brush pets regularly - You probably already do this if you are a responsible pet owner but washing and brushing your pets regularly will help keep their hair clean and help keep dust and dander out of our home.
 It is recommended to bathe a dog at least once every three months and brush them weekly.
 Cat owners know that cats are good about grooming themselves but it is still recommended to bathe them a few times a year especially if they go outdoors and be sure to brush them regularly too.
 As a general rule of thumb, if your pet is long-haired or spends a lot of time outdoors you’ll definitely want to brush and bathe them more often to keep your home as dander-free and as clean as possible.